delta750/coreui/src/cui/docs/src/components/index.md

 ## Usage

-Download the component you want to add to your project and place it in its own folder under `/src/components/`.
+Download the component you want to add to your project and place it in its either the `/src/cui/components/` or `src/project/components`.
+If the component is an official `cui` or Core UI component, place it in the `src/cui/components`.
+If the component is not officially supported or being developer internally, place it in the `src/projects/components` directory instead.
 It will be compiled automatically when you use [Grunt](../core/build-process.html).

-A component's code may be included in two ways: bundled with `cui.js` and/or `cui.css`; or as separate `myComponent.js` and `myComponent.css` files which must be conditionally loaded.
+A component's code may be included in two ways: bundled with `main.js` and/or `main.css`; or as separate `myComponent.js` and `myComponent.css` files which must be conditionally loaded.
 Components that you will use regularly on most pages should be bundled, while less frequently used components should be loaded conditionally.

 ## Conditional loading